 'container-title': 'Proc. of London Mathematical Society' }

-The only thing that was missing when I first tried this out was the end of the page range, because SP in the new spec is the entire page range, while in the old spec you need both SP and EP.
-I had to fix that manually — not a problem, just something to keep in mind when re-running the scripts.
+The only thing that was missing when I first tried this out was the end of the page range, because SP

 One other thing to check was how to the mappings look from above, without all the type-specific shenanigans.
 I keep a (public) spreadsheet with mappings from CSL-JSON to all kinds of different formats, so I added the RIS mappings.
 So, a sanity check.
 Does it make sense?

-No, not at all!
-The RIS tag SE is mapped to 10 different CSL variables, and the CSL number variables is mapped to 9 different RIS tags.
+variables is mapped to 9 different RIS tags.
 To me, it does not make any sense, even accounting for the fact that I know there is some variation between entry types.

 The question that remains is, does it work?
 Even if it does not look like it makes sense, the output could still make sense, if other implementations follow the specification to a similar degree.
 I know Zotero does not entirely follow it — all the spec anomalies that are implemented are attributed to weird EndNote quirks, not the weird spec quirks.

 That made me wonder to what degree the EndNote implementation follows the specification.
 However, I do not have EndNote, so this is a call to action!
 Can you help me with clearing up the RIS cloud for me by submitting your RIS exports to a CC0-licensed repo?
 Preferably with all kinds of reference types — articles, books, chapters, conference papers, webpages, software, patents, bills, maps, artworks, whatever you can find.
-For legal reasons, please replace abstracts and other copyrightable content by [... omitted].
+For legal reasons, please replace abstracts and other copyrightable content by [... omitted]

 In the meantime, I will be collecting RIS exports from other sources, like Zotero and Mendeley and websites like Google Scholar, BMC and PubMed Central.
 If you know of any other sources, please let me know!